mateuszniechwiej/MS-2-Quiz-game/README.md

     2.Add event listener to submit username Modal by pressing "Enter"
   *  resolved

-    3.Looking to find solution to alert user when category and difficulty not selected
+    3.Looking to find a solution to alert the user when category and difficulty not selected
   * resolved
     4. Background image not showing on android phones
+  *  resolved.
+    5. By activating info modal background image is moving.
-  * not resolved ....
+   * not resolved.

 # Deployment